ersincakmak/ersincakmak/README.md

 ## Current Condition

-Freelancer & Searching for a regular (remote) job
+Freelancer & Looking for a regular (remote) job

 ## Reach out to me